 And we were treated to a filling, sumptuous lunch courtesy of our professional and awesome outfitter.

 The cool guys in red are our award-winning photographers, from left, Mark Lopez and Jessie Victorillo.
 They have won numerous photo contests in Cagayan de Oro.
 The guys wearing blue rashguards are our very skillful guides, from left, Ruben Victorillo and Johnmark Lamoste.

 A super thank you to the guides and staff of Great White Water Tours for a breathtaking, wet, wild, and adrenaline-inducing adventure!
-Now, Sweetie and I have more reasons to take our our inflatable kayak!

 1. There are several outfitters in Cagayan de Oro.
 Ours was Great White Water Tours, and our experience with them is nothing short of excellent.
 To contact them, use the following details below:

 Mailing Address: Masterson Avenue, Upper Carmen, 9000 Cagayan de Oro, Philippines

 You can also get in touch with them through their Facebook page.
 Just log in to Facebook and search “Great White Water Tours”.

 2. Great White Water Tours offers their whitewater rafting services as packages.
 Here’s a rundown of their basic packages:

 - P900 per pax – Basic Course with snack and lunch

 - P700 per pax – Basic Course without snack and lunch